-For further information about the return of corrected TFN and ABN data via the Portal, refer to section 12 Specification of Return Data Files.

 7.9 Record identifier – must be set to IDENTREGISTER2.

 7.10 Supplier name – the name of the organisation supplying the data.
 If a service provider is supplying data on behalf of an investment body, then the name of the service provider must be provided in this field.
-File format validation method – this field must be set to N – not validated